Philip Hacking

-Philip Henry Hacking (born 20 February 1931, Blackburn, Lancashire) is a retired Anglican priest, itinerant evangelical speaker, Bible teacher and occasional author.
+Philip Henry Hacking (20 February 1931 – 3 December 2024) was an English Anglican priest, itinerant evangelical speaker, Bible teacher and occasional author.

-Career
+Early life and career

 Philip Hacking gained a BA degree in History at St Peter's College, University of Oxford, in 1953 (subsequently also an MA in 1957), and then trained for the Anglican ministry at Oak Hill Theological College, London.
 He was ordained in 1955 and began a curacy in the Parish of St Helen in St Helens, near Liverpool.
-This was followed by 9 years as curate-in-charge / Rector of St Thomas, Edinburgh (1959–1968).
+This was followed by nine years as curate-in-charge and rector of St Thomas, Edinburgh (1959–1968).
 In October 1968 Philip was appointed vicar of Christ Church, Fulwood, Sheffield.
 He remained as vicar in this parish for 29 years before retiring from full-time ministry in 1997.
-He still maintains connections with the church, preaching on occasions, and holds a diocesan permission to officiate.
+He still maintained connections with the church, preaching on occasions, and held a diocesan permission to officiate.

-In addition to his parish ministry, Philip became involved in different aspects of UK and worldwide Christian work.
-He was chairman of the Keswick Convention from 1984–1993; was national chairman of Reform (a conservative evangelical group within the Church of England); was chairman of Word Alive (formerly a part of Spring Harvest) from 1993–2000; and for 12 years was chairman of SUM Fellowship (Sudan United Mission), now Pioneers UK.
+In addition to his parish ministry, Philip became involved in different aspects of British and worldwide Christian work.
+He was chairman of the Keswick Convention from 1984 to 1993; was national chairman of Reform (a conservative evangelical group within the Church of England); was chairman of Word Alive (formerly a part of Spring Harvest) from 1993 to 2000; and for 12 years was chairman of SUM Fellowship (Sudan United Mission), now Pioneers UK.
 He has led many evangelistic missions and Bible convention events in the UK and overseas.
 He has written a number of books and his Bible teaching has been widely recorded on audio cassette, CD and DVD media formats.

 In an article in the monthly newspaper, Evangelicals Now, written as he was approaching retirement, Philip described himself as "quite unashamedly an Anglican Evangelical, with a stress on the noun".
 He regarded the greatest privilege of more than 40 years ministry "to have been a parish minister in St Helens, Edinburgh and Sheffield", adding that "there is no greater joy than expounding the Word of God week by week in the local church, and to share in people's homes something of their joys and sorrows".

 At the Sunday evening service on 29 December 2013 at Christ Church Fulwood, Philip gave his last sermon announcing that he was "calling it a day for all preaching".
 The sermon was based on 1 John 4 7-21 'God is Love'.